CS2613-FA23/explorationactivity2-edouardlev/Overview.md

     };
 ```

-The above email content is pretty simple, though instead of text we can use html instead to send.
+The above email content is pretty simple, though instead of text, we can use HTML to send.

 ```console